-The U.S. was invented by Chauncey Wing (1847 - 1927) of Greenfield, Massachusetts whose company was listed in Greedfield's 1887 directory of typewriter manufacturers.
-Though the woodcut illustration above lists the company name as the C. Wing Machine Works, it was also known as the Chauncey Wing Machine Co.
-Either way, it was located at 78 Pierce Street in Greenfield since 1884.
+The U.S. was invented by Chauncey Wing (1847 - 1927) of Greenfield, MA. and it was produced by Wing's company, C. Wing Machine Works, the typewriter arm of the Chauncey Wing Machine Co.
+The business was located at 78 Pierce Street in Greenfield since 1884 and in 1887 it was listed Greenfield's directory of typewriter manufacturers.

 Adler's book, Antique Typewriters, From Creed to QWERTY, describes this typewriter as "...an indicator machine using type on the teeth of a linear comb, inking by roller."
-The woodcut at the top of this page also shows a grate base and a pair of acorn-shaped escapement levers -- how great are they!
-Check out the two small oil cans tucked away on the right side of the typewriter, too.
+The woodcut at the top of this page also shows a grate base and a pair of acorn-shaped escapement levers.
+Also, note the two small oil cans tucked away on the right side of the typewriter.

 1887 - 1889